 During the day, children with sleep apnea might:

 - Have behavioral problems.

 When to see a doctor

-Make an appointment with your child's doctor if your child consistently wakes up in the morning feeling tired and has behavioral problems.
+Make an appointment with your child's doctor if your child wakes up in the morning feeling tired and has behavioral problems on a regular basis.

 Besides obesity, other risk factors for pediatric sleep apnea include having: